 Interesting new comer

-A relatively new player in this market that is arousing nation wide interest with innovative products and promotion campaigns is Baiweicao (Bee & Cherry) (Hangzhou, Zhejiang).
+A relatively new player in this market that is arousing nation wide interest with innovative products and promotion campaigns is Baiweicao (Bee & Cheery) (Hangzhou, Zhejiang).
 It is a general producer of nut and fruit-based snacks.
 One of its flagship products is a combination of those two: dates stuffed with walnut, marketed under the Baobaoguo (literally: Wrapped Fruits) brand name.
 It is packed in a series of boxes with drawings of various animals.

-Bee & Cherry has an interesting relation with Haoxiangni.
+Bee & Cheery has an interesting relation with Haoxiangni.
 Haoxiangni was the owner of Haomusi, Bee &Cherry’s mother company, until Haoxiangni sold its stake in Haomusi to PepsiCo early 2020 for USD 705 mln.
 So, PepsiCo is now competing with Haoxiangni in the date products market.

 Eurasia Consult’s database of the Chinese food industry includes 259 companies producing date products.